The unpaved road to Terskol Ice base, built in 1938

 Terskol Ice base is a ruined military complex at an elevation of 3.675m (12,057ft) above the sea level, located in Kabardino-Balkaria and Karachay–Cherkessia of Russia, near the border with Georgia.
 It’s one of the highest roads of Europe.
-The route passes along a very steep road made in 1938.
+The route passes along a very steep road built in 1938.
 The average gradient is 12,68%.
 This road has humbled many egos.

 Pic: Alexandr Demidov